ElektraInitiative/libelektra/src/plugins/jni/README.md

 The requirements for the java bindings are:

 - needs to have the classes elektra/Key and elektra/KeySet with
- - an constructor that takes a C-Pointer as Long (J)
+ - an constructor that takes a C-Pointer as long (J)
  - an method "release" that gives up ownership (set internal pointer to NULL)

 The java plugin itself needs to have following methods:

-- constructor without arguments
+- constructor without arguments (e.g. default constructor)
 - open with argument elektra/KeySet (the plugin's conf) and elektra/Key
 - close with argument elektra/Key
 - get with arguments elektra/KeySet and elektra/Key